-|hold the right mouse-button to scroll with the mouse
+|hold the right mouse button to scroll with the mouse

-|use the mouse-wheel to zoom in/out; you will get a fine zoom, if the mouse wheel is used together with the Shift key, and a very fine zoom with the Control key
+|use the mouse-wheel to zoom in/out; you will get a fine zoom if the mouse wheel is used together with the Shift key, and a very fine zoom with the Control key

-Background color of the drawing area, mouse pointer, etc. can be adjusted with the Setup Dialog.
+The background color of the drawing area, mouse pointer, etc. can be adjusted with the Setup Dialog.

 |mouse button allocation

 |left click to make layer active

-|display a menu with all option for this layer
+|leftclick and hold to display a menu with all options for this layer

-|shift left/middle click to toggle visibility of a layer
+|left/middle click and shift to toggle visibility of a layer

 |right click to show a context menu.
-Via the context menu you can also change to view of the layer window itself.
+Via the context menu you can also change the view of the layer window itself.
 For further setups, please use the Setup Dialog.

 Following mouse buttons modifier combinations are used:

 |hold mouse button

-Over the main drawing the toolbars are places.
-Most functions are accessable direct via a tool button.
-However only the most common tool button are displayed by default.
-With a right mouse click on the tool bar area a menu with all available tool bars is displayed.
-After program start the last setup is recovered.
-Custom made toolbar can be added by a macro.
+The toolbars are placed above the main drawing.
+Most functions are accessible directly via a tool button.
+However only the most common tool buttons are displayed by default.
+With a right mouse click on the toolbar area, a menu with all available toolbars is displayed.
+After the program starts, the last used setup is recovered.
+A custom made toolbar can be added by a macro.
 Help on the individual buttons is accessible through the "What's This" function (Shift+F1).
-The visibility of the different toolbars can adjusted via a right click on a free place in the dockarea.
-Some tool buttom are multi tool buttom.
-The exact feature can be adjusted by a middle mouse click on the tool buttom.
+The visibility of the different toolbars can be adjusted via a right-click on a free place in the dock area.
+Some tool buttons are multi-tool buttons.
+The exact feature can be adjusted by a middle mouse click on the tool button.

 The user interface is highly adjustable.
 Adjustment are made within the setup dialog located in the tool bar and in the utilities menu.
 All adjustments can also be done by macros.

 A paint engine displays the shapes on the screen.
 By changing the engine the kind of display can be effected.
 The paint engine can be changed via the SetupDialog.
-A restart is required before the new chosen engine will be used.
+A restart is required before the new chosen engine can be used.
 Available engines are:

-Stacked display: With the sorted or stacked engine all shapes are displayed in the same layer order used in the 3d view.
+Stacked display: With the sorted or stacked engine all shapes are displayed in the same layer order used in the 3D view.
 The highest layer level will be displayed on top.
-To change the order edit the 3d layer setup in the LayerManager or edit a single layer with the layer properties
+To change the order edit the 3D layer setup in the LayerManager or edit a single layer with the layer properties

 The way the mouse is displayed in the drawing area can be changed.
 There are four different ways:

-Font: The font which is used for all text elements can be setup.
+Font: The font which is used for all text elements can be adjusted.
 Any common (vector) font files are supported (TrueType fonts, Type 1 fonts, CFF fonts, OpenType fonts, ...).
 If no font is selected one of the internal fonts is used.
 The setup font is also used for the conversation of text elements to polygons.

 Ignore Text Rotation: Text elements are always displayed unrotated and not mirrored.
 This transformation information is ignored for displaying the text.
-However it is respected for conversion to polygons.
+However, it is respected for conversion to polygons.

 View Grid: The grid setup.